SirObi/qa-chall/README.md

 for Test Automation teams due to its popularity and compatibility with multiple languages

-**Page Object pattern** - since the challenge concentrates on two Web applications, the natural design choice for the framework is to follow the Page Object pattern.
+**Page Object pattern** - since the challenge concentrates on two Web applications,the natural design choice for the framework is to follow the Page Object pattern.
 It espouses separation of concerns and code reuse, by keeping the test cases separate from the implementation details and HTML page structure.
 The latter two are neatly organized into classes containing page-specific element locators and functions.
 Whenever a test involves a particular page, it simply has to import the corresponding class.

 **Gherkin** - as the first step in attempting this challenge, the author tried to understand the business purpose behind the required tests and capture it in the form of Gherkin specs.
 This informed the organization of the test framework.

 # How to run it?

-Please note: due to the time constraints of the challenge, this manual is for Mac-users only.
+Please note: due to the time constraints of the challenge, this manual is forMac-users only.

 ## Clone this repository